tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 : The L bit (0x04) is set if the length is present.

 E:
-: The two low bits (0x03) include the low order two bits of the epoch.
+: The two low bits (0x03) include the low-order two bits of the epoch.

 Connection ID:
-: Variable length CID.
+: Variable-length CID.
 The CID functionality is described in {{I-D.ietf-tls-dtls-connection-id}}.
 An example can be found in {{connection-id-example}}.

 Sequence Number:
-: The low order 8 or 16 bits of the record sequence number.
+: The low-order 8 or 16 bits of the record sequence number.
 This value is 16 bits if the S bit is set to 1, and 8 bits if the S bit is 0.

 Length: